kylegrover/rusty-bote/project.md

 ### Voting Process
 1. Server members click on buttons to cast votes
-   - For STAR voting: Rate each option from 0-5 stars
+   - For STAR voting: Rate each option from 0-5 stars using select menus
    - For other methods: Appropriate voting interface
 2. Votes are recorded in the database
 3. Users can update their votes until the poll closes